-The regular monthly meeting of the Women's Club Forest Hills will be held on Wednesday, April 3rd. at o'clock, in the Social Room of the Church-in-the-Garden At this meeting the primary before the May election w be held.
+The regular monthly meeting of the Women's Club of Forest Hills will be held on Wednesday, April 3rd, at 2 o'clock, in the Social Room of the Church-in-the-Gardens.
+At this meeting the primary before the May election will be held.